 - reappointment or new appointment of the auditor;

-- election of Directors;
+- election of Directors; and

-- appointment of the President; and
+appointment of the President; (strike pending AGM approval)

 - such other or special business as may be set out in the notice of meeting.

 No other item of business shall be included on the agenda for annual general meeting unless a Member’s proposal has been given to the secretary prior to the giving of notice of the annual meeting in accordance with the Act, so that such item of new business can be included in the notice of annual meeting.

 4.7.0 General and Special Meetings The Board may call a general/special meeting of the Members.
 The Board shall convene a general/special meeting on written requisition of not less than one-tenth of the Members for any purpose connected with the affairs of the GSA-UW that does not fall within the exceptions listed in the Act or is otherwise inconsistent with the Act, within 21 days from the date of the deposit of the requisition.

 4.8.0 Notice Subject to the Act, not less than 10 and not more than 50 days written notice of any annual general meeting or general/special Members’ meeting shall be given in the manner specified in the Act to each Member and to the auditor.
 Notice of any meeting where special business will be transacted must contain sufficient information to permit the Members to form a reasoned judgment on the decision to be taken.
 Notice of each meeting must remind the Member of the right to vote by proxy.

 4.9.0 Voting of Members Business arising at any Members’ meeting shall be decided by a majority of votes cast unless otherwise required by the Act provided that: